Edwin Stanton: Death and funeral

-December 24, 1869, five days after his fifty fifth birthday.

 Stanton's body was placed in a black, linen-inlaid coffin in his second-story bedroom.
 President Grant had wanted a state funeral, but Ellen Stanton wanted as simple an affair as could be had.
 Nonetheless, Grant ordered all public offices closed, and federal buildings draped in "raiments of sorrow".
 Flags in several major cities were lowered to half-staff, and gun salutes sounded at army installations around the country.
 On December 27, his body was carried by artillerymen to his home's parlor.
 President Grant, Vice President Schuyler Colfax, the Cabinet, the entire Supreme Court, senators, representatives, army officers and other important officials all attended Stanton's funeral.
-After the eulogy, Stanton's casket was placed atop a caisson, and drawn by four horses to Washington D.C.'s Oak Hill Cemetery at the head of a mile-long cavalcade.
+After the eulogy, Stanton's casket was placed atop a caisson, and drawn by four horses to Washington D.C.'s Oak Hill Cemetery at the head of a mile-long (1.6 km) cavalcade.

 Stanton was interred beside the grave of his son James Hutchinson Stanton, who had died in infancy several years earlier.
 An assortment of Cabinet officials, generals, justices and senators carried Stanton's coffin to its final resting place.
 One of Stanton's professors from Kenyon College performed a service at the graveyard, and a three-volley salute was issued, ending the ceremony.

 Stanton on U.S. postage

-Edwin Stanton was the second American other than a U.S. President to appear on a U.S. postage issue, the first being Benjamin Franklin, who appeared on a stamp in 1847.
+Edwin Stanton was the second American other than a U.S. president to appear on a U.S. postage issue, the first being Benjamin Franklin, who appeared on a stamp in 1847.
 The only Stanton stamp was issued March 6, 1871.
 This was also the only stamp issued by the post office that year.
 The Stanton 7-cent stamp paid the single rate postage for letters sent from the U.S. to various countries in Europe.